 Note, that comments (text blocks) can contain any information (absolute values, descriptions, etc).
 In the graph below full text comments were replaced with code names

 The graph becomes more compact, but information about resources is now masked and can only be decoded by someone who has a decoding table (refers to the first table in this section, column “code”).

 ‘K.Chart” presents a class of graphs that give a lot more possibilities for capital structure representation than any other type of graphs, because it simply allows more informational dimensions (graphical methods of data representation):

 Graphical Comments (Can be of any complexity, but recommended is between 3 and 30 characters)

 Below you can see an example of some hypothetic company with almost 200 groups of resources identified on the graph.
 There you can see different scales, use of full text comments and of code names.
 Charts that are not marked with “complete” have a size constraint – the total value of group of resources should be minimum 1% of total capital.

 Note that the final picture only represents a structure of the sub-sub-element ("Organizational Resources" within "Intangible Assets").
 For the total capital structure reporting there should be about 5 graphs like this one.
 The complete capital structure in a format of opimized hierachy tree can be found here (1400x6345px)

 In my experience we have built the capital structure of more than 30000 (thirty thousands) entries, the printed graph was about 16 square meters.

 All copyrights reserved by Dr.Kretov Kirill 2009-2016

-“K.Chart” is new practical approach to assessing the Intellectual Capital Structure
+“K.Chart” is new practical approach to reporting of complete Capital Structure